5 Basic Writing Skills and How to Improve and Highlight Them

 Research allows writers to find accurate information and best practices related to writing in a particular style or about a particular piece of content.
 Writers often have to write about subjects that they are not familiar with, so finding quality sources quickly is an important skill.

 Outlining is creating a plan for the structure and flow of a piece of writing.
-Good writing needs to have a logical structure in order to make sense to a reader.
+Good writing needs to have a logical structure to make sense to a reader.
 Your ability to organize sentences and paragraphs in the most compelling way influences how others perceive you and understand the point of your writing.

 After writing the first draft of your piece, you need to be able to edit.
 From checking an email for spelling errors to re-writing a grant proposal, all writing should undergo some level of editing.
-Editing involves reading your own writing from another perspective and considering how well it suits your goals.
-When editing your own work, think about your word choice and tone, removing any irrelevant phrases.
+Editing involves reading your writing from another perspective and considering how well it suits your goals.
+When editing your work, think about your word choice and tone, removing any irrelevant phrases.

 Reading comprehension skills help you respond to prompts, reply to messages and learn about new content.
 People use reading comprehension skills to assess the tone and main idea of a piece of writing.
-Having good reading comprehension also helps you edit your own work by determining if your point comes across from the perspective of a reader.
+Having good reading comprehension also helps you edit your work by determining if your point comes across from the perspective of a reader.

 Time management is key when writing anything beyond a simple message or email.
 You should be able to spend your time efficiently when writing and accurately plan for how long it will take to write and edit your piece.
 Many writers over-edit their work and end up wasting time without improving the quality of their writing, so a good writer must recognize when to step away from a piece of writing.